arangodb/kube-arangodb/docs/api/ArangoDeployment.V1.md

 AnnotationsMode defines annotations mode which should be use while overriding annotations.

 Possible Values:
-* disabled (default) - Disable annotations/labels override.
+* `"disabled"` (default) - Disable annotations/labels override.
 Default if there is no annotations/labels set in ArangoDeployment
-* append - Add new annotations/labels without affecting old ones
+* `"append"` - Add new annotations/labels without affecting old ones
-* replace - Replace existing annotations/labels
+* `"replace"` - Replace existing annotations/labels

 ***